rparree/jboss-drools-demos/README.md

  3. **fire** Example from Drools documentation
  4. **reactive** Showing how modify together with @PropertyReactive prevents looping (demo is also used to show this does not work with update(...).
-You can switch the enabled flag on the 'Butkus' rules to see this behaviour)
+You can switch the enabled flag on the `Butkus` rules to see this behaviour)
- 5. **agendas** Shows the use for agenda groups and focus
+ 5. **agendas** Shows the use of agenda groups and focus

 ## Some Scala helpers

-In this project i am using two Scala traits 'StatelessKieSessionSupport' and 'StatefulKieSessionSupport' to make it easier to write demos
+In this project i am using two Scala traits `StatelessKieSessionSupport` and `StatefulKieSessionSupport` to make it easier to write demos

 Example: